-Our helpline is staffed by an expert team who can offer you free and confidential advice if you are struggling with the cost of organising a funeral anywhere in the UK.
+Our helpline provides free and confidential advice if you are struggling with the cost of organising a funeral anywhere in the UK.

 Our experienced advisors have supported thousands of people across the UK to plan, reduce costs, identify ways to raise money, and get the right government support.